jiaohehu/NPreview/DOC-diagram.md

   + draw - draw an existing path
   + draw.dblarrow - draw a double-arrow
   + draw.arrow - draw a forward arrow

-  + draw.fill - do a fill for an existing path
+    This command will draw lines or curves depending on the specification of the path.
+Each line or curve is to appear between two path points.
+The '.dblarrow' and '.arrow' option will place arrow head at the one end or either ends of the line segment.

-  + draw.filldraw - do a filldraw for an existing path
+  + area - draw an area outline.

-    This command will either draw, filldraw, fill, drawdblarrow, or drawarrow depending on the
+    This command will draw the outline of an area given by the path points.
-    command option for it.
+    If the last point is not a cycle then a manual cycle will be generated.

-  + circle - draw/fill the full circle area
+  + circle - draw/fill the half circle area at the top
-  + circle.ht - draw/fill the half circle area at the top
+  + circle.top - draw/fill the half circle area at the top
-  + circle.hb - draw/fill the half circle area at the bottom
+  + circle.bot - draw/fill the half circle area at the bottom
-  + circle.hr - draw/fill the half circle area on the right hand side
+  + circle.rt - draw/fill the half circle area on the right hand side
-  + circle.hl - draw/fill the half circle area on the left hand side
+  + circle.lft - draw/fill the half circle area on the left hand side
   + circle.q1 - draw/fill the 1st quadrant area
   + circle.q2 - draw/fill the 2nd quadrant area
   + circle.q3 - draw/fill the 3rd quadrant area